cryptean/bitcoinlib/README.md

 Instructions
 ------------

-- Locate your `bitcoin.conf` file (in Windows it's under: `%AppData%\Roaming\Bitcoin`) and add these lines:
+- Locate your `bitcoin.conf` file (in Windows it's under: `%AppData%\Roaming\Bitcoin`, if it's not there just go ahead and create it) and add these lines:
 	- rpcuser = myRpcUsername
 	- rpcpassword = myRpcPassword
 	- daemon=1
 	- txindex=1

 - Call `bitcoind -reindex -txindex -debugnet -printtoconsole` and wait until it's finished reindexing (it might take a while).
+Append `-testnet` if you want to run it for Testnet.
 You need to do this just once.

 - Shut down bitcoind and launch it again with these arguments: `bitcoind -daemon -debugnet -printtoconsole`.
 Append `-testnet` if you want to run it for Testnet.
 Wait until it is fully synchronized.